tagshelfsrl/dotnet-alfred-api-wrapper/README.md

 #### Upload File from Stream

-This method allows you to upload a file from a stream to Alfred and associate it with a session ID this method will not trigger the job processing this method is ideal for uploading files that are part of a larger job.
+This method enables you to upload a file from a stream to Alfred and associate it with a specific session ID.
+Unlike other methods, this one does not trigger job processing, making it ideal for uploading files that are part of a larger job.

    | Parameter | Type | Description |
 | --- | --- | --- |